Impacting the Histio Community

 - Developing and maintaining the online home for the more than 200 international members of the Histiocyte Society, the only physicians group dedicated specifically to the research and treatment of histiocytic disorders.

-- Launching a mobile version of the organization’s website to provide patients and families with quick and easy access to vital educational resources regardless of location; it was accessed more than 1,000 times during the first 7 weeks of operation.
+- Maintaining a mobile version of the organization’s website to provide patients and families with quick and easy access to vital educational resources regardless of location.

 - Leading the effort to raise awareness of histiocytic disorders during September’s Histiocytosis Awareness Month campaign.